Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Related Work

 As an alternative to PGFs, many probabilistic systems employ \emph{probability density function} (PDF) representations of distributions, e.g., ($\lambda$)\textsc{PSI} \cite{DBLP:conf/cav/GehrMV16,DBLP:conf/pldi/GehrSV20}, \textsc{AQUA} \cite{DBLP:conf/atva/HuangDM21} and \textsc{Hakaru} \cite{DBLP:conf/flops/NarayananCRSZ16}, as well as the density compiler in \cite{DBLP:conf/popl/BhatAVG12,DBLP:journals/lmcs/BhatBGR17}.
 These systems are dedicated to inference for programs encoding joint (discrete-)continuous distributions with conditioning.
-Reasoning about the underlying PDF representations, however, amounts to resolving complex integral expressions in order to answer inference queries, thus confining these techniques either to (semi-)numerical methods \cite{DBLP:conf/popl/BhatAVG12,DBLP:journals/lmcs/BhatBGR17,DBLP:conf/atva/HuangDM21,DBLP:conf/flops/NarayananCRSZ16} or exact methods yet limited to bounded looping behaviors \cite{DBLP:conf/cav/GehrMV16,DBLP:conf/pldi/GehrSV20}. \textsc{Dice} \cite{DBLP:journals/pacmpl/HoltzenBM20} employs weighted model counting to enable potentially scalable exact inference for discrete probabilistic programs, yet is also confined to statically bounded loops. \citet{DBLP:conf/lics/SteinS21} proposed a denotational semantics based on Markov categories for continuous probabilistic programs with exact conditioning and bounded looping behaviors.
+Reasoning about the underlying PDF representations, however, amounts to resolving complex integral expressions in order to answer inference queries.
+Furthermore, ($\lambda$)\textsc{PSI} admits \emph{only bounded looping behaviors}. \textsc{Dice} \cite{DBLP:journals/pacmpl/HoltzenBM20} employs weighted model counting to enable potentially scalable exact inference for discrete probabilistic programs, yet is also confined to statically bounded loops. \citet{DBLP:conf/lics/SteinS21} proposed a denotational semantics based on Markov categories for continuous probabilistic programs with exact conditioning and bounded looping behaviors.
+A similar direction is taken by \citet{DBLP:conf/esop/BichselGV18}.
+They investigate the connections between \codify{observe}-violations, non-termination, and errors raised by, e.g., division by zero; their semantics is based on Markov kernels.
 A recently proposed language \textsc{PERPL} \cite{DBLP:journals/pacmpl/ChiangMS23} compiles probabilistic programs with unbounded recursion into systems of polynomial equations and solves them directly for least fixed points using numerical methods.
+A related approach by \citet{DBLP:journals/corr/StuhlmuellerG12} uses dynamic programming techniques transforming probabilistic programs with unbounded recursion into factored sum-product networks, i.e., a particular way of representing an equation system.
+However, this technique cannot handle infinite-support distributions.
 The tool \textsc{Mora} \cite{DBLP:conf/ictac/BartocciKS20,DBLP:conf/tacas/BartocciKS20} supports exact inference for various types of Bayesian networks, but relies on a restricted form of intermediate representation known as prob-solvable loops, whose behaviors can be expressed by a system of C-finite recurrences admitting closed-form solutions.

 Finally, we refer interested readers to \cite{DBLP:conf/nips/WinnerS16,DBLP:conf/icml/WinnerSS17,DBLP:conf/icml/SheldonWS18} for a related line of research from the machine learning community, which exploits PGF-based exact inference -- not for probabilistic programs -- but for dedicated types of graphical models with latent count variables.